Enso21/Stories/docs/markdown/the-questionnaire.md

 64. Have you ever been betrayed/hurt by someone close to you, and how did you react?
 (K O.)
 65. If you could unlearn something (not related to trauma) what would it be?
 (Kevin A.)
 66. / 66.5
     * When was the last time you cried, and why?
-(Alice N.)
+(Be Ba)
     * Do you think everything happens for a reason?
-(Alice N.)
+(Be Ba)